 Types of Portulacaria Afra Bonsai

-A small-leaved succulent plant native to South Africa, Portulacaria afra is a small, succulent plant that produces compact growth and rounded pads.
+A small-leaved succulent plant native to South Africa, Portulacaria afra is a small, succulent plant that produces compact growth and rounded pads with thick trunk.
 It grows quickly and is incredibly hardy.

 There aren’t many options when it comes to varieties of Portulacaria afra you can use for bonsai growing.
 However, there are both green and variegated options for you to choose from in most cases.